Applications and examples of rigid flex PCBs design rules.

 Dynamic Flex Ideas

-There are two basic reasons for designing flex into your product: to build a compact and efficiently assembled device, or to make the circuit dynamically integrated with the mechanical function of the product.
+There are two basic reasons for designing a flex circuit into your product: to build a compact and efficiently assembled device, or to make the circuit dynamically integrated with the mechanical function of the product.
 You may, of course, lean on both of these reasons for justifying the use of flex circuits.
-In this category let’s look at a couple of examples and the issues that spring to mind when designing flex circuits of this dynamic type.
+In this category let’s look at a couple of examples and the issues that spring to mind when designing rigid-flex circuits of this dynamic type.

 A very typical dynamic flex application - this is the sort of assembly that would be used in a 3D printer or CNC machine head.
 Naturally, this would be laid along the X oriented gantry, and the z-axis tool head travels along it.
 This is only showing 2-axes of movement here, as the gantry itself would move in the Y orientation.